hifilorau/learning-javascript-p5/README.md

 - Loop: A way to cycle through an array for the purpose of doing things with the individual items inside the array.
 - Object:  var person = {firstName: Tom;  lastName: Rau; height: 6’0”; }
 - Function: A named* set of directions inside a computer program.
+- Variable: Variables store information to be referenced and manipulated in a computer program.
+They also provide a way      of labeling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
+It      is helpful to think of variables as containers that hold information.
+Their sole purpose is to label and store data in        memory.
+This data can then be used throughout your program.

 ## Gotchas: